imagej/imagej.github.io/_pages/news/2011-03-07-new-fiji-release-madison.md

 # Developer-visible changes

-There have been quite a few cleanups of the project structure; the sources for plugins and libraries which are not contained in submodules are supposed to live in src-plugins/<jarname>/<package>/<classname>.java, where <jarname> is the base name of the generated .jar file.
+There have been quite a few cleanups of the project structure; the sources for plugins and libraries which are not contained in submodules are supposed to live in `src-plugins/<jarname>/<package>/<classname>.java`, where `<jarname>` is the base name of the generated .jar file.

 There is now a script to compile and cross-compile ITK.